fresearchgroup/DSpace-Docker-Installation/README.md

 Step-13) Compilation of DSpace inside the container

         $ mvn -Dmirage2.on=true -Dmirage2.deps.included=false package

+   NOTE:
+            If you encounter "BUILD FAILED" message, it represents that some tasks failed to execute during the building of DSpace XML-UI Mirage2 Theme.
+In that case,execute the below command.

+        $ mvn clean -U package -Dmirage2.on=true?

 Step-14) Once compiled the task' alias is available.Install the java webapps inside the container.